Ex-CDC director Thomas Frieden arrested on sex abuse charge

 - Lone holdout on Manafort jury blocked conviction on all counts, juror says

 Frieden leads a global health initiative called Resolve to Save Lives.
-An email sent to a representative for Frieden there did not receive a reply.
+Emails and a phone message sent to a representative for Frieden there did not receive a reply.
 There was no immediate information on an attorney who could comment on Frieden’s behalf.

 Frieden was a CDC disease investigator in 1990 when he was assigned to New York City and worked on a large outbreak of drug-resistant tuberculosis.
 He stayed, taking a job heading the city’s tuberculosis control.